Ken Paxton: State bar professional misconduct lawsuit against Paxton

 After Paxton sought to overturn the 2020 presidential election to keep Trump in power, Galveston Democrats filed a complaint against Paxton with the State Bar of Texas, alleging that Paxton engaged in professional misconduct by raising a frivolous and unethical challenge.
 The bar's chief disciplinary counsel initially dismissed the complaint, but in May 2021, that decision was reversed by the Board of Disciplinary Appeals, which found "that the grievance alleges a possible violation" of the Texas Disciplinary Rules of Professional Misconduct and ordered the Bar to investigate.
 Similar ethics complaints against Paxton, seeking disbarment or other sanctions against him, were filed by various others, including Lawyers Defending American Democracy, whose complaint was signed by four former presidents of the State Bar of Texas and a former chair of the Texas Supreme Court grievance oversight committee.

 In May 2022, the Bar's Commission for Lawyer Discipline sued Paxton in Collin County District Court, asking the court to find that Paxton had acted unethically in seeking to subvert the 2020 presidential election and to impose a sanction ranging from a private reprimand to disbarment.
 The Bar's filing said that Paxton had made numerous specific "dishonest" representations in his attempt to challenge the election results.
 In response to the ethics lawsuit against him, Paxton claimed that the bar was controlled by "leftists" and opened his own investigation into the Texas Bar Foundation (which is separate from the State Bar of Texas).
 He also banned Texas AG's office employees from speaking at any state bar events.
 The district court denied Paxton's motion to dismiss the ethics complaint against him.
-Paxton appealed to the Texas Fifth Court of Appeals; he argues that, as AG, he is immune from any discipline by the State Bar of Texas for filing lawsuits based on bogus factual claims.
+Paxton appealed to the Texas Fifth Court of Appeals; he argued that, as Attorney General, he was immune to any discipline by the State Bar of Texas for filing lawsuits based on bogus factual claims.

-In August 2023, a week before Paxton's impeachment trial started in the state Senate, fourteen lawyers filed a complaint with the btate bar, seeking to prevent Paxton from practicing law.
+In August 2023, a week before Paxton's impeachment trial started in the state Senate, fourteen lawyers filed a complaint with the state bar, seeking to prevent Paxton from practicing law.
 James Harrington authored the complaint, which accuses Paxton of abuse of office and other misconduct, including bribery and organized crime.
 Three former State Bar of Texas presidents co-signed the complaint.

-They are Richard Pena, W. Frank Newton, and William Whitehurst.
+On January 23, 2025, the Commission dropped its suit because the state's Supreme Court had already ruled in the commission's nearly identical suit against Brent Webster that the state's judiciary lacked jurisdiction over executive branch pleadings due to separation of powers concerns, and the suit against Paxton ran up against the same issue.
+As the court's finding was jurisdictional, it did not rule on whether Paxton or Webster had engaged in professional misconduct or acted unethically, and there have been no additional updates from the bar association since.